Magista08/Xmind2MarkDown/README.md

 CODE_TYPE = ["shell", "c++", "c", "python", "java", "javascript", "c#"]
 ```

-If you are using some programming language, it cannot recognize.
-Please add this programming language at line 10.
-The list named as `CODE_TYPE`.
-If you add your name (whatever it needs capitalize or uppercase), the code will recognize it.
+If you are using some programming language it cannot recognize, please add this programming language at line 10.
+The list named as `CODE_TYPE`